Table of Contents

 Observability also enables Whitebox or Clearbox application monitoring; that is, monitoring in which the design, code internals, and application structure are all known to us.
 Simple monitoring tools, on the other hand, only allow Blackbox monitoring and metrics collection.
 This is monitoring in which the innards and structure of the application are opaque or unknown to the tester (hence the name 'Blackbox' - you cannot see what's inside).

 Let’s look at a simple example of the 3 pillars, how they come together to build the four golden signals, and how they differentiate observability from monitoring.
 Imagine a server's disk is getting full.
 A basic monitoring tool, such as Nagios, is limited to a Blackbox view of an application.
 It can only reactively inform you one day that a certain disk is 90% full.
-But it offers no useful meta-information: why did it get full, how suddenly (over what timeframe) it got to 90% and is this just a temporary spike in disk usage that may or may not decrease later?
+But it offers no useful meta-information: why did it get full, how suddenly (over what timeframe) did it get to 90%, and is this just a temporary spike in disk usage that may or may not decrease later?

-An observability platform combo such as Prometheus + Grafana can take advantage of its Whitebox PoV to proactively gather and display metrics that show you a dashboard indicating a growing week-over-week increase in disk usage, long before it gets to the alarming 90% level.
+An observability platform combo such as Grafana can take advantage of its Whitebox PoV to proactively gather and display metrics that show you a dashboard indicating a growing week-over-week increase in disk usage, long before it gets to the alarming 90% level.

-Next, Prometheus' access to application and system logs will pinpoint the specific application that's causing the increase we've seen over the last few weeks.
+Next, access to application and system logs will pinpoint the specific application that's causing the increase we've seen over the last few weeks.
 And finally, fine-grained tracing will show that the application suddenly increased its 'disk write' activity exactly 7 weeks ago.
-And that one of the changes during the upgrade was that the 'verbose' flag was enabled for all of the application's logging.
+And one of the changes during the upgrade was that the 'verbose' flag was enabled for all of the application's logging.

 Boom!
 The whole-of-system view afforded by your observability tool enables you to very quickly drill down and proactively know exactly why your disk usage has been increasing before it becomes a major problem.

-Metrics Collection in Prometheus & Graphite
+Metrics Collection in Graphite

 Let us zoom a bit more on metrics, because 'metrics' is the first among the 3 pillars.
-Now, two of the most widely used open-source and cloud-native monitoring tools are Prometheus and Graphite.
+Now, two of the most widely used open-source and cloud-native monitoring tools are Graphite.
 Of course, a big part of their raison d'etre is metrics collection, but they go about it in very different ways.

 First up, Prometheus.
 You can read all about Prometheus' workings here, but for now, we are just interested in how Prometheus collects and stores metrics.
 Metrics collection with Prometheus works on the pull model; this means that the Prometheus server actively extracts metrics (via scraping) from the services that it monitors.

 This has the major benefit that the services and applications being monitored only need to expose their metrics and then they can leave the rest to Prometheus.
-The actual nodes being monitored can be lightweight or very thin in nature, since they do not have to do any heavy lifting in terms of exporting or pushing out the metrics.
+The actual nodes being monitored can be lightweight or very thin in nature since they do not have to do any heavy lifting in terms of exporting or pushing out the metrics.

 The availability of metrics on the client-side is typically achieved by exposing an HTTP endpoint (usually '/metrics') that returns the full list of metrics, their corresponding values, and all other relevant metadata such as labels.
 In terms of the load placed on system resources, this endpoint is relatively light to both maintain and call, as it simply exposes or avails the current value of each metric, without the need for any calculation.